williameast/weast.cx/content/posts/objects/table.md

 ---
-title: "A table the colourfully minded person"
+title: "A table for the colourfully minded person"
 draft: false
 ---